behzadam/wotes/docs/web-socket/note.md

 - IoT (Internet of Things) applications

 In summary, browser protocol switching in WebSocket connectivity is a fundamental mechanism that enables efficient and real-time communication between clients and servers.

+Checkout the [Github Repo](https://github.com/behzadam/sample-websocket) to see a simple client and server implementation.